emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## LookMovie
-### Score: 17/26
-1. 10 second wait to get to content. ❌
-1. Site is capped at 480p. ❌
-1. Good for both new and old content. ✔️
-1. Only 1 source but it is fast. 🟡
-1. Site does have episode auto-next. ✔️
-1. Site has nice UI, feels modern, search shows results as you type. ✔️
-1. Site has built in subs for most content, allows you to upload your own and make adjustments. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️

-***
 ## Autoembed
 ### Score: 17/26
 1. Streams load very fast. ✔️